Daronspence/Post-Author-Link/readme.txt

 === Post Author Link ===
 Contributors: daronspence
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=daronspence%40gmail%2ecom&lc=US&item_name=WP%20Plugin%20Donation&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: post author, author link, cpt author
-Requires at least: 3.8
+Tags: post author, author link, cpt author, author, admin link, author override Requires at least: 3.8
 Tested up to: 4.1
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a link to the post author when editing any post type that supports it.
+A small plugin that adds a link to the currently selected author on a post/page/etc author override meta box.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

-A few notes about the sections above:

-*   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.
+Post Author Link is a small plugin that adds a link to the post/page author override meta box.
+The link points towards the currently selected author's profile.
+Useful for quickly jumping to an authors profile to update/view user meta infirmation quickly.

     Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used